 \subsection{Multi-Resolution Attention Estimation}

-In Eq.~\eqref{eq:attended_feature_map_recursion}, the resolution of attention probability map $\bm{\alpha}^l$ depends on the size of the feature map in the corresponding layer.
-Due to the nature of a CNN with convolution and pooling layers, the resolution of $\bm{\alpha}^l$ will decrease with increasing depth of the layer.
-Since the attentive processes are performed over multiple layers recursively in our framework, it is possible to attend to the regions of specific sizes and shapes.
-Note that the proposed network can exploit high-level semantics in deep representations for inference without losing attention resolution.
+As shown in Eq.~\eqref{eq:att}, the resolution of attention probability map $\bm{\alpha}^l$ depends on the size of the feature map in the corresponding layer.
+Since the resolution of $\bm{\alpha}^l$ decreases inherently with increasing depth of CNNs and the attentive processes are performed over multiple layers recursively in our framework, we can attend to the regions with arbitrary resolutions even in higher layers.
+Hence, the proposed network exploits high-level semantics in deep representations for inference without losing attention resolution.

-The progressive attention model is still very effective in predicting fine attention shapes as the attention information is aggregated over multiple layers to suppress irrelevant structures at different granularity.
-In lower layers, features whose receptive fields contain small distractors are suppressed first.
-Meanwhile, the features from a part of large distractors remain intact but are passed to the next layer postponing its suppression.
-In higher layers, features of these large distractors would have low attention probability as each feature contains information from larger receptive fields allowing the attention module to distinguish whether the feature is from a distractor or the target object.
-This phenomenon is well demonstrated in the qualitative results in our experiments (Section~\ref{exp}).
-An additional benefit of our progressive attention is that it is more straightforward during inference since it is a pure feedforward network.
+The progressive attention model is also effective in predicting fine attention shapes as attention information is aggregated over multiple layers to suppress irrelevant structures at different levels.
+In lower layers, features whose receptive fields contain small distractors are suppressed first while the features from a part of large distractors remain intact.
+In higher layers, features corresponding to these large distractors would have low attention probability as each feature contains information from larger receptive fields enabling the attention module to distinguish between distractors and target objects.
+This phenomenon is demonstrated well in the qualitative results in our experiments (Section~\ref{exp}).
+An additional benefit of our progressive attention is that inference is based only on feedforward procedure.